EMORL-TTS: Reinforcement Learning for Fine-Grained Emotion Control in LLM-based TTS: Introduction

 To address this limitation, increasing attention has been given to \textit{emotion intensity modeling} and \textit{mixed-emotion synthesis}.
 For instance, Mixed Emotion~\cite{zhou2022speech} leverages relative attribute ranking to generate blended emotions; EmoMix~\cite{tang2023emomix} and EmoDiff~\cite{guo2023emodiff} employ diffusion models and soft labels to enable continuous emotion control; EmoSphere-TTS~\cite{cho2024emosphere} and EmoSphere++~\cite{cho2025emosphere++} map emotions to a three-dimensional Valence--Arousal--Dominance (VAD) sphere, where radial distance encodes intensity and angular position encodes style, providing a novel perspective for fine-grained emotion modeling.
 These advances highlight the importance of controllable intensity and fine-grained regulation for improving the naturalness and expressiveness of TTS.

-Meanwhile, Large Language Model (LLM)-based TTS systems (e.g., Spark-TTS~\cite{wang2025spark}, CosyVoice2~\cite{du2024cosyvoice}, Vevo~\cite{zhang2025vevo}) have demonstrated remarkable advantages in zero-shot capability and synthesis quality, and are widely regarded as the future direction of TTS.
+Meanwhile, Large Language Model (LLM)-based TTS systems~\cite{wang2025spark,du2024cosyvoice,zhang2025vevo,huang2025step} have demonstrated remarkable advantages in zero-shot capability and synthesis quality, and are widely regarded as the future direction of TTS.
 However, most existing emotion modeling approaches are built upon non-LLM architectures, and fine-grained emotional control in LLM-based TTS remains an open challenge.
 A key difficulty arises because LLM-based TTS relies on discrete speech tokens rather than continuous vector representations, making it inherently difficult to directly model continuous emotion intensity or prosodic prominence.

-On the other hand, prior work such as \textit{EME-TTS} has demonstrated that \textit{prosodic emphasis}---the most prominent part of speech prosody---is a key factor in emotional expressiveness.
-Yet its method was constrained by the capacity of the underlying model and is not applicable to the discrete token space of LLM-based architectures.
+On the other hand, prior work such as EME-TTS~\cite{li2025eme} has demonstrated that \textit{prosodic emphasis}---the most prominent part of speech prosody---is a key factor in emotional expressiveness.
+Yet its method was constrained by the capacity of the model and is not applicable to the discrete token space of LLM-based architectures.

 This challenge can be approached in two ways: one is to explicitly design discrete token representations that approximate fine-grained and continuous prosodic signals, which, however, typically requires extensive annotation of prosodic attributes and thus is difficult to scale; the other, as we pursue in this work, is to circumvent the limitation by employing reinforcement learning, allowing the model to implicitly discover how to regulate fine-grained emotional variation through task-specific rewards.